mozilla/bigquery-etl/docs/cookbooks/development_workflows.md

 ## Prerequisites

 - Authenticated to GCP: `gcloud auth application-default login`
-- Access to a personal sandbox project (e.g., `dev-sandbox-user`) or the shared dev project `moz-fx-data-proto`
+- Access to a personal sandbox project (e.g., `my-sandbox-project`) or the shared dev project `moz-fx-data-proto`

 ## Impersonating the shared sandbox service account